reinvald/Trading-Bot/README.md

 # Trading Bot

 Very simple Python trading bot that uses a handful of APIs (and a surface level understanding of the stock market) to trade during open market times.
+NOTE: this bot currently only simulates trading.

 ## Installation